Eluded/eluded.github.io/readme.md

 Audio is baked to **audio\_baked** object using [Audio to Markers](https://github.com/JacquesLucke/AudioToMarkers) addon in Blender.
-For this, the addon analyzes sound and bakes the amplitude of 8 different frequency ranges to separate F-Curves (animation channel), resulting in a single value based on the sound in each channel for every single frame.
+The addon analyzes sound and bakes the amplitude of 8 different frequency ranges to separate F-Curves (animation channel), resulting in a single value based on the sound in each channel for every single frame.
+Audio to Markers streamlines this process, however it is not necessary since Blender natively supports baking of sounds to F-Curves.

 ![](media/image3.png)

-This data is retrieved during runtime for each frame and used to manipulate the strength of shape/blend keys of the **mesh\_sphere** object, resulting in the “sound-reactivity” that is observed.
+Baked audio data is retrieved during runtime for each frame and used to manipulate the strength of shape/blend keys of the **mesh\_sphere** object, resulting in the “sound-reactivity” that is observed.
 There is a single instance of mesh\_sphere object in the scene.
 This was an